SimSaladin/kumpulaspace.fi/content/organisation-en.markdown

 The Centre is supervised by the Steering Group whose members are

-- Professor Tuija Pulkkinen, Dean of AALTO/ELEC (chair)
+- Professor Tuija Pulkkinen, Aalto University, Vice President, Research and Innovation
 - Professor Hannu Koskinen, UH Department of Physics
 - Professor Yrjö Viisanen, FMI